-- 1. all unallocated entitlements under the Plan are hereby approved, subject to the terms of the 2018 Stock Option Plan, and subject to regulatory and shareholder approval until May 27, 2024, where required; and - 2. any director or officer of the Company be authorized to execute and deliver all such documents and instruments, and to do such further acts, as may be necessary to give full effect to these resolutions or as may be required to carry out the full intent and meaning thereof."
+- 1. the 2024 Stock Option Plan be approved; - 2. all unallocated options under the 2018 Stock Option Plan, which were last approved by shareholders on May 27, 2021, be and are hereby approved; and - 3.
+The Company have the ability to continue granting options under the 2024 Stock Option Plan until May 30, 2027, which is the date that is three (3) years from the date of the shareholder meeting at which shareholder approval is sought; and - 4. any director or officer of the Company be authorized to execute and deliver all such documents and instruments, and to do such further acts, as may be necessary to give full effect to these resolutions or as may be required to carry out the full intent and meaning thereof."